nicholsons/data-viz-plotly-dash/README.md

 ### Preparation

-I will use [binder](https://www.pythonanywhere.com/) to avoid requiring you to install an IDE.
+I will use PyCharm (professional version), an IDE.
+However the code also runs in JupyterLab in Binder to avoid requiring you to install an IDE.
+The code is slightly different but not so that you couldn't follow the session.

 Please click the following to use a web version of JupyterLab with the dependencies installed [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nicholsons/data-viz-plotly-dash.git/HEAD)